 By contrast, for the cohort with an initial CHADS2 score of one point (Table 7), it is clear from the scatterplot (a) that all estimates are in the North West quadrant, indicating that the TTE strategy is both more costly but also confers greater health benefits than the no TTE strategy.
 The mean costs and QALYs associated with each arm (c) indicate that the TTE strategy confers an average of 0.5 additional QALYs, but costs on average more than £3,000 more per patient.
-The estimated mean ICER (c) of £7,197 per QALY suggests that for this scenario TTE has a high probability of being cost effective at a standard NICE willingness to pay threshold of £20,000 per QALY.
-The CEAF (b) indicates that the TTE strategy becomes the optimal strategy at a willingness to pay threshold of less than £10,000 per QALY, and has a very high probability of being cost-effective at willingness to pay thresholds of £20,000 per QALY or more.
+The estimated mean ICER (c) of £7,197 per QALY suggests that, for this scenario, TTE has a high probability of being cost effective at a standard NICE willingness to pay threshold of £20,000 per QALY.
+The CEAF (b) indicates that the TTE strategy becomes the adoption strategy at £7,197 per QALY,.

 Expected value of perfect information

 Table 7 presents the estimated expected value of perfect information (EVPI) at individual level for both the cohort with an initial CHADS2 score of zero points (a) and one point (b).
 This information is presented in tabular form at MAICERs of £20,000/QALY and £30,000/QALY, and translated into population EVPI costs when assuming populations of 25,000, 50,000 or 75,000 people.
-The results indicate that EVPI is monotonically increasing with MAICER over the range of MAICERs considered for the cohort with an initial CHADS2 score of zero, but for the cohort with the initial CHADS2 score of one point peaks at the point where the TTE strategy becomes optimal in the CEAF (Table 7b), then rapidly decreases, and so becomes small at MAICERS of £20,000 and £30,000 per QALY.
+The results indicate that EVPI is monotonically increasing with MAICER over the range of MAICERs considered for the cohort with an initial CHADS2 score of zero.
+However, for the cohort with the initial CHADS2 score of one point EVPI peaks at the point where the TTE strategy becomes the adoption strategy, then rapidly decreases, being small at MAICERS of £20,000 and £30,000 per QALY.

 Sensitivity of results to sensitivity and specificity of TTE

 Table 8 shows how the mean ICER estimated depend on sensitivity and specificity of the technology, assuming all over values are held at their mean levels.
 These results indicate that the greatest possible cost-effectiveness of TTE in this context could be around £3,600/QALY in the cohort with a CHADS2 score of zero (a), and £3,300/QALY in the cohort with an initial CHADS2 score of one (b).
 This is seen by considering the bottom right cells, where both sensitivity and specificity are 1, i.e. a perfect test.
 In the CHADS2 of one point cohort, TTE remains a cost-effective strategy compared with No TTE, almost irrespective of the sensitivity and specificity of the test.
 A test specificity of one combined with a sensitivity of zero is equivalent to a strategy of assuming that everyone has LA ABN and should be treated with the OAC.
 This is indicated in the bottom left cells of the tables.
 For a CHADS2 score of one (b), even this scenario appears cost effective.
-By contrast, for the conort with a CHADS2 score of zero (a), TTE only appears cost effective where both sensitivity and specificity are very high (the bottom right hand corner)
+By contrast, for the cohort with a CHADS2 score of zero (a), TTE only appears cost effective where both sensitivity and specificity are very high (the bottom right hand corner)

 Overview of results for other scenarios